GeorgeM2000/GeorgeM2000/README.md

 I'm a postgraduate student M.Sc in Data and Web Science 👨‍💻 at AUTh (Aristotle University of Thessaloniki).
 I am interested in machine learning applications from a software and hardware perspective 💻.
 I am constantly improving my skills and learning new things 🚀.
 <br/>

-## Technologies I am interested in :computer:
+## Research Areas I Am Interested In :computer:

 - Natural Language Processing
 - Machine Learning and Data Mining